helloarman/dumptable/README.md

 ## restore any table into sql file

 This command is linked with the backup command.
-You can restore any table in a sql file with this command.
+You can restore that backups table in a sql file with this command.

 ```bash
   $ php artisan table:restore {table_name}